Non-Degree JD Program

 Application Requirements and Fees

-Current and official transcript for your Juris Doctor degree program, sent directly to the Office of the Registrar (address at bottom of page)
+- Current and official transcript for your Juris Doctor degree program, sent directly to the Office of the Registrar (electronically accepted or sent to the address at bottom of page)

-Letter of Good Standing & Enrollment Approval: a letter of good standing which also authorizes your study at Georgetown University Law Center, sent directly to the Office of the Registrar (address at bottom of page)
+- Letter of Good Standing & Enrollment Approval: a letter of good standing which also authorizes your study at Georgetown University Law Center, sent directly to the Office of the Registrar (electronically accepted or sent to the address at bottom of page)

 After your official transcript, letter of good standing/enrollment verification, and application have been reviewed, a response will be sent to you via email.
 A final admission decision will not be made until all supporting documents, including the official transcript, have been received and evaluated.

 Non-Degree J.D students may enroll in a maximum of six credit hours, and may take no more than two courses per semester.
 If one is interested in attending Georgetown Law for multiple semesters, an application must be submitted for each semester.

 Upon completion of your application and admission to the Non-Degree J.D. program, you will be sent information and instructions on registration by the Office of the Registrar.